osmbe/website/_posts/2015-03-20-en-motm-pierre-parmentier.md

 lang: en
 ---

 _Pierre Parmentier is an engineer in construction.
 He first worked on construction sites and projects in Africa, the Middle East and South America.
 Then in Belgium.
 Currently, as freelancer, he participates in industrial projects in different countries of the world.
 Everything what has to do with mapping, orienteering and fortifications are his hobbies.
-And many other subjects !
+And many other subjects!
 He maps under the name <a href="https://www.openstreetmap.org/user/foxandpotatoes">foxandpotatoes</a>._

 **How did you get to know OpenStreetMap?**